MEI Travel Banner Ad

 Also found near elevators on some ships are wayfinders, which act as interactive touchscreens that not only tell you where you are but can map out a step-by-step route for where you’re looking to go.

-Little folded paper maps of your ship’s deck plans and a list of venues are still provided by some cruise lines upon boarding, and they are handier than you might realize.
+Little folded paper maps of your ship’s deck plans and a list of venues are still provided by some cruise lines upon boarding on embarkation day, and they are handier than you might realize.
 But if you lost your map or never received one, a workaround is to keep a copy on your phone.

 One option is to snap a photo of a comprehensive ship map onboard and bookmark it for reference.
 Another way to create your own handheld ship map is to take a screenshot of some online deck plans.
 (Planners might even want to peek at deck plans, which are available online, weeks prior to their cruise.)